hello-ashleyintech/word-cloud-app/README.md

 # Run it Locally 🏃‍♀️
 ### Prerequisites
-1. Make sure  `npm` installed.
+1. Make sure you have  `npm` installed.
 To verify this, run `npm -v` in your Terminal.
 3. Create an account on [api.slack.com](https://api.slack.com/).
 4. Follow the first two steps of [Bolt JS Getting Started Guide](https://slack.dev/bolt-js/tutorial/getting-started) to set up an application under your Slack Developer account and generate access tokens.
 5. Create a `/word-count` slash command by following step #1: Creating a Slash Command [here](https://api.slack.com/interactivity/slash-commands#creating_commands).